PELVE from a regulatory perspective: Results and proofs accompanying Section

-\begin{proof}[Proof of~\prettyref{lem:nonConcavityEsCurve}] Concavity follows since the function $h:(0,1]\ni t\mapsto-t\expectedShortfall{t}{X}$ is a restriction of the Fenchel-Legendre transformation of the function $g(x):=E[(x-X)^{+}]$ (with domain $\mathbb{R}$), see~\cite[Lemma A.26]{follmer_stochastic_2016}.
+\begin{proof} Concavity follows since the function $h:(0,1]\ni t\mapsto-t\expectedShortfall{t}{X}$ is a restriction of the Fenchel-Legendre transformation of the function $g(x):=E[(x-X)^{+}]$ (with domain $\mathbb{R}$), see~\cite[Lemma A.26]{follmer_stochastic_2016}.
 Then, $g\not\equiv\infty$ implies that $h$ is convex (and lower semicontinuous).
 Continuity of $h$ is a consequence of dominated convergence. \end{proof}